-A public body is a board, commission, or committee that posts notices or holds meetings.
+A Body is a board, commission, or committee that posts notices or holds meetings.

-According to the Open and Public Meetings Act, Utah Code 52-4-103(7), a public body is "any administrative, advisory, executive, or legislative body of the state or its political subdivisions that: is created by the Utah Constitution, statute, rule, ordinance, or resolution; consists of two or more persons; expends, disburses, or is supported in whole or in part by tax revenue; and is vested with the authority to make decisions regarding the public's business.
-Public body "does not include a: political party, political group, or political caucus; or conference committee, rules committee, or sifting committee of the Legislature."
+According to the Open and Public Meetings Act, Utah Code 52-4-103(7), a Body is "any administrative, advisory, executive, or legislative body of the state or its political subdivisions that: is created by the Utah Constitution, statute, rule, ordinance, or resolution; consists of two or more persons; expends, disburses, or is supported in whole or in part by tax revenue; and is vested with the authority to make decisions regarding the public's business.
+Body "does not include a: political party, political group, or political caucus; or conference committee, rules committee, or sifting committee of the Legislature."

-Is the address for the public body the meeting or hearing location address?
+Is the address for the Body the meeting or hearing location address?

-What public bodies are required to post their notices on the Utah Public Notice Website?
+What bodies are required to post their notices on the Utah Public Notice Website?